Build your B2B brand bible: the complete guide

 When you get to know someone well, you learn what they stand for and you become aware of what you can expect from them.
 The relationship between your organization and your customers plays out similarly through your brand.

 Your company’s values also guide how you express yourself in everything from the way you interact with employees to the way you show up more broadly to prospects and customers.
 For example, at Scribe National, our core values are excellence, dedication, curiosity and originality.
-We’re committed to living those values on a daily basis.
+As a B2B content marketing agency, we’re committed to living those values on a daily basis.
 This is an essential part of brand marketing.

 2. Defined brand personality, voice and tone